Translation and Interpretation Services

 Recent Developments

-• In November, Microsoft announced a gated public preview of its Microsoft Translator Pro app for enterprise users.
+• Microsoft announced a gated public preview of its Microsoft Translator Pro app for enterprise users.
 The app allows users to view and hear translations between coworkers, users, and clients within an enterprise’s ecosystem.
 In a use-case example included in a press release, the company described an English-speaking hotel desk clerk using the Microsoft Translator Pro app to converse with a Chinese-speaking traveler.
 Microsoft also announced an update to the Azure AI Translator’s Document Translation feature.
 In addition to translating digital documents and scanned PDFs, beginning in January 2025, Document Translation will be able to translate mixed-content documents, including text embedded in images.

 • Amid increased competition for streaming viewers, Netflix is working to improve the quality of dubbing and translation to widen the cross-border appeal of foreign-language programs, according to The Wall Street Journal.
 Netflix has focused on South Korean programs after the success of Squid Game, the streamer’s most widely-viewed show ever.
 Using South Korea as a test case, Netflix has employed hundreds of voice actors worldwide and is training them in Korean cultural nuance and traditions to offer more authentic and appealing dubs.
 The firm aims to leverage the cross-cultural appeal of South Korean reality shows, such as physical competitions, dating programs, and game shows, as they tend to cost much less than scripted programming.
 Netflix content is available in over 30 languages, and non-English offerings account for a third of its viewing.